Latest revision: Cabinet Order No. 127 of March 31, 2017

 (vi)a summary of the matters covered by the investigation;

-(vii)time limit for production of evidence and testimony prescribed in the first sentence of paragraph (1) of Article 10 and the first sentence of paragraph (1) of Article 10-2, for inspection of evidence, etc. prescribed in paragraph (1) of Article 11, for proposal for simultaneous examination prescribed in paragraph (1) of Article 12, for statement of opinions prescribed in paragraph (1) of Article 12-2 and for provision of information prescribed in paragraph (1) of Article 13;
+(vii)the time limit for submission of evidence and testimony prescribed in the first sentence of paragraph (1) of Article 10 and the first sentence of paragraph (1) of Article 10-2, for inspection of evidence, etc. prescribed in paragraph (1) of Article 11, for proposal for simultaneous examination prescribed in paragraph (1) of Article 12, for statement of opinions prescribed in paragraph (1) of Article 12-2 and for provision of information prescribed in paragraph (1) of Article 13;

 (viii)any other relevant matters.

-(2)The Minister of Finance, when a notification is issued to the directly interested persons pursuant to the provisions of the preceding paragraph, shall send the directly interested persons other than the applicant a written notification provided for in that paragraph, together with copies of documents and evidence submitted pursuant to the provisions of paragraphs (1) to (5) of the preceding Article (excluding any part of documents and evidence found, by their nature, appropriate to be treated as confidential or submitted by the applicant as confidential information).
+(2)When the Minister of Finance issues a notification to the directly interested persons pursuant to the provisions of the preceding paragraph, the Minister shall send the directly interested persons other than the applicant a written notification provided for in that paragraph, together with copies of documents and evidence submitted pursuant to the provisions of paragraphs (1) to (5) of the preceding Article (excluding any part of documents and evidence that are found, by their nature, appropriate to be treated as confidential or that have been submitted by the applicant as confidential information).

-(3)When a request prescribed in paragraph (4), (12), (21) (including the cases where applied pursuant to paragraph (31) of Article 8 of the Act) or (26) of Article 8 of the Act has been made, if a decision has been taken not to initiate an investigation, the Minister of Finance shall promptly notify the applicant of that fact and the reason therefor in writing.
+(3)When a request prescribed in paragraph (4), (12), (21) (including the cases where applied mutatis mutandis pursuant to paragraph (31) of Article 8 of the Act) or (26) of Article 8 of the Act has been made, if a decision has been taken not to initiate an investigation, the Minister of Finance shall promptly notify the applicant in writing of this decision and the reason therefor.

 (Extension of investigation period)

-Article 9.When a decision has been taken to extend investigation period pursuant to the provisions of the proviso to paragraph (6) of Article 8 of the Act (including the cases where applied pursuant to the first sentence of paragraph (14) of that Article) or the proviso to paragraph (23) of that Article (including the cases where applied pursuant to paragraphs (28) and (31) thereof), the Minister of Finance shall promptly notify the directly interested persons in writing of that fact, the investigation period so extended and the reason for the extension, and shall also give in the official gazette a public notice thereof.
+Article 9.When a decision has been taken to extend investigation period pursuant to the provisions of the proviso to paragraph (6) of Article 8 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (14) of that Article) or the proviso to paragraph (23) of that Article (including the cases where applied mutatis mutandis pursuant to paragraphs (28) and (31) thereof), the Minister of Finance shall promptly notify the directly interested persons in writing of this decision, the investigation period so extended and the reason for the extension, and shall also give in the official gazette a public notice thereof.

-Article 10.When an investigation has been initiated, any interested persons (i.e., the directly interested persons and the producers, etc. concerned (in the case of organizations of the producers, etc. concerned, limited to those organizations in which majority of the direct or indirect members are Japanese producers of the goods) and the labor unions concerned (limited to those labor unions in which majority of their direct or indirect members are those engaged in Japan in the production of goods of the same kind as the imported goods) other than the directly interested persons; hereinafter the same applies) may, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph, produce evidence or give testimony to the Minister of Finance with respect to the facts provided for in paragraph (5) or (13) of Article 8 of the Act, the changes in circumstances provided for in paragraph (22) of that Article (including the cases where applied pursuant to paragraph (31) thereof) or the likelihood provided for in paragraph (27) of that Article.
-In this case, any person who produces evidence or gives testimony shall submit a document stating the fact which the person intends to prove by evidence or testimony and, if the person requests the evidence or testimony to be treated as confidential, that fact and the reason therefor.
+Article 10.When an investigation has been initiated, any interested persons (i.e., the directly interested persons and the producers, etc. concerned (in the case of organizations of the producers, etc. concerned, limited to those organizations in which majority of the direct or indirect members are Japanese producers of the goods at issue) and the labor unions concerned (limited to those labor unions in which majority of their direct or indirect members are those engaged in Japan in the production of goods of the same kind as the imported goods) other than the directly interested persons; hereinafter the same applies) may, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph, submit evidence or give testimony to the Minister of Finance with respect to the facts provided for in paragraph (5) or (13) of Article 8 of the Act, the changes in circumstances provided for in paragraph (22) of that Article (including the cases where applied mutatis mutandis pursuant to paragraph (31) thereof) or the likelihood provided for in paragraph (27) of that Article.
+In this case, any person who seeks to submit evidence or give testimony shall submit a document stating the fact to be proved by evidence or testimony and, if the person requests the evidence or testimony to be treated as confidential, this request and the reason therefor.

-(2)The Minister of Finance, if it is found necessary during the investigation period, may request the interested persons to produce evidence or give testimony with respect to the fact provided for in paragraph (5) or (13) of Article 8 of the Act, the changes in circumstances provided for in paragraph (22) of that Article (including the cases where applied pursuant to paragraph (31) thereof) or the likelihood provided for in paragraph (27) of that Article.
-In this case, if the person who produces evidence or gives testimony requests that the evidence or testimony be treated as confidential, the person shall submit a document stating that fact and the reason therefor.
+(2)When the Minister of Finance finds it necessary during the investigation period, the Minister may request the interested persons to submit evidence or give testimony with respect to the fact provided for in paragraph (5) or (13) of Article 8 of the Act, the changes in circumstances provided for in paragraph (22) of that Article (including the cases where applied mutatis mutandis pursuant to paragraph (31) thereof) or the likelihood provided for in paragraph (27) of that Article.
+In this case, if the person who seeks to submit evidence or give testimony requests that the evidence or testimony be treated as confidential, the person shall submit a document stating this request and the reason therefor.

-(4)When the Minister of Finance has sought any interested person to produce evidence or to give testimony pursuant to the provisions of the first sentence of paragraph (2), the decision referred to in Article 13-2 (excluding any decision taken before the evidence or testimony is requested) and the decision referred to in Article 15 shall be taken only after the evidence has been produced or the testimony has been given; provided, however, that this does not apply if the interested person fails to produce evidence or fails to give testimony within a reasonable period.
+(4)When the Minister of Finance has requested any interested person to submit evidence or to give testimony pursuant to the provisions of the first sentence of paragraph (2), the decision referred to in Article 13-2 (excluding any decision taken before the evidence or testimony is requested) and the decision referred to in Article 15 shall be taken only after the evidence has been submitted or the testimony has been given; provided, however, that this does not apply if the interested person fails to submit evidence or fails to give testimony within a reasonable period.

-(5)Paragraphs (6) to (10) of Article 7 apply to the evidence produced or the testimony given pursuant to the provisions of the first sentence of paragraph (1) or (2).
+(5)Paragraphs (6) to (10) of Article 7 apply mutatis mutandis to the evidence submitted or the testimony given pursuant to the provisions of the first sentence of paragraph (1) or (2).

-Article 10-2.When an investigation has been initiated with respect to a specific kind of imported goods originating in the People’s Republic of China or Vietnam, any producer of the imported goods (hereinafter in this Article simply referred to as “producer”) may, in addition to what is provided for in the preceding Article, produce evidence or give testimony to the Minister of Finance with respect to the fact that the market economy conditions prevail with respect to the production and sales of the specific goods, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph.
-In this case, a person who produces evidence or gives testimony shall submit a document stating the fact to be proved by evidence or testimony, and, if the person requests that the evidence or testimony be treated as confidential, that fact and the reason therefor.
+Article 10-2.When an investigation has been initiated for a specific kind of imported goods originating in the People’s Republic of China or Vietnam, any producer of the imported goods (hereinafter in this Article simply referred to as “producer”) may, in addition to what is provided for in the preceding Article, submit evidence or give testimony to the Minister of Finance with respect to the fact that the market economy conditions prevail with respect to the production and sales of the specific goods, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph.
+In this case, a person who seeks to submit evidence or give testimony shall submit a document stating the fact to be proved by evidence or testimony, and, if the person requests that the evidence or testimony be treated as confidential, this request and the reason therefor.

-(4)Paragraphs (6) to (10) of Article 7 apply to the evidence produced or the testimony given, pursuant to the provisions of the first sentence of paragraph (1) or (2).
+(4)Paragraphs (6) to (10) of Article 7 apply mutatis mutandis to the evidence submitted or the testimony given, pursuant to the provisions of the first sentence of paragraph (1) or (2).

 (Inspection of evidence, etc.)

-(2)A person who seeks to inspect evidence, etc. pursuant to the provisions of the preceding paragraph shall submit to the Minister of Finance a document containing a list of evidence, etc. which the person seeks to inspect and the circumstances under which the person falls under an interested person.
+(2)A person who seeks to inspect evidence, etc. pursuant to the provisions of the preceding paragraph shall submit to the Minister of Finance a document containing a list of evidence, etc. that the person seeks to inspect and stating the circumstances under which the person is regarded as being an interested person.

 (Simultaneous examination)

-Article 12.When an investigation has been initiated, any interested person who requests simultaneous examination with other interested persons who hold conflicting opinions on the matters covered by the investigation shall, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph, submit to the Minister of Finance a document stating the circumstances under which the person falls under an interested person, the names and domiciles or residences, of the opponents and the matters to be clarified through the simultaneous examination.
+Article 12.When an investigation has been initiated, any interested person who requests simultaneous examination with other interested persons who hold conflicting opinions on the matters covered by the investigation shall, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of that paragraph, submit to the Minister of Finance a document stating the circumstances under which the person is regarded as being an interested person, the names and domiciles or residences of the opponents and the matters to be clarified through the simultaneous examination.

-(2)The Minister of Finance, if consent has been obtained from the interested person who is requested to attend the simultaneous examination referred to in the preceding paragraph, provides an opportunity for the examination and shall notify in advance the persons concerned in writing of the names and domiciles or residences, of the persons involved in the examination, the matters to be clarified through the examination, the date and time and the place of the examination and other matters necessary for the examination.
+(2)The Minister of Finance, if consent has been obtained from the interested person who is requested to attend the simultaneous examination referred to in the preceding paragraph, shall provide an opportunity for that examination and shall in advance notify the persons concerned in writing of the names and domiciles or residences of the persons involved in that examination, the matters to be clarified through that examination, the date and time and the place of that examination and other matters necessary for that examination.

-(3)A person involved in the simultaneous examination, who have received a notification referred to in the preceding paragraph shall, no later than ten days before the examination, submit to the Minister of Finance a document stating the opinions which the person intends to state in that examination with respect to the matters to be clarified through the examination and the same number of copies of the document as that of the opponents.
-In this case, the Minister of Finance promptly sends the opponents the copies so submitted.
+(3)A person involved in the simultaneous examination, who has received a notification referred to in the preceding paragraph shall, no later than ten days before that examination, submit to the Minister of Finance a document stating the opinions that the person intends to state at the examination with respect to the matters to be clarified through the examination and the same number of copies of that document as that of the opponents.
+In this case, the Minister of Finance shall promptly send the opponents the copies so submitted.

 (Statement of opinions)